lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 ## Future Features

-The game could have a login funtion, to allow users to track their all-time high scores, and keep a record of successful and unsuccesful solves.
+### Implemented

+High score tracking

+Letters guessed colour coding - green for correct and red for incorrect

+### To Implement

+Add in a spinning wheel that has various sections to multiply the score for the next attempt/give random letters etc.

+Adjust letters used to be an available letters - with black letters being unused, green being correct and red being incorrect.

 A timer could be added to the game for a more configurable challenge.
 This could also be tracked across users, and used to generate leaderboards based on fastest times and highest scores.

-Future features: A number of things that were proposed as future features or stretch goal were implemented, such as high score tracking and previous attempted letters being colour coded.

-Future features that could still be implemented with more time and integration of additional technologies include use of cookies to makes scores persistent across sessions, or use of a backend server to allow users to create accounts, allowing them to track their scores across multiple sessions and devices.
+Use of cookies to makes scores persistent across sessions, or use of a backend server to allow users to create accounts, allowing them to track their scores across multiple sessions and devices.

 Other features could include social media integration, and the use of APIs to post scores to social media platforms automatically.

 Graphing methods for scores over time could also be investigated and implemented.

+## Design

+Abdulmajeed

+## Features

 ## Deployment